Process modelling fundamentals

 Knowledge Check

-Complete the following activity which is based on what you learnt from the video ‘Business process analysis the right way’.
+Complete this knowledge check (one question), based on what you learnt from the previous video ‘Business process analysis the right way’.

-You may repeat this activity as often as you like.
+You may repeat this knowledge check as often as you like.

 Features of business process analysis